voiceflow/runtime-client-js/docs/advanced-usage.md

 - `.on(event: TraceType | TraceEvent, handler: Function)` - This method is used to register `handler` on the given `event`
 - `.onSpeak(handler: Function)` - This method is used to register `handler` on a `TraceType.SPEAK` event.
 There exists equivalents for all other trace types as well.

+The `handler` has the following signature:

+- `(trace: XYZTrace, context: Context) => void` - For a `TraceType.XYZ` or `TraceEvent.GENERAL` handler.
+The full list of trace types is [here](#trace-types)
+- `(context: Context) => void` - For any other kind of `TraceEvent` handler.

+You can remove event handlers using the `.off()` function as shown below.

+- `.off(event: TraceType | TraceEvent, handler: Function)`

-Note, since Trace Events occur in the order of the trace response, then handlers also execute sequentially in the order.
+Since Trace Events occur in the order of the trace response, then handlers also execute in order.
 That is, we call handlers for a trace in the response list, only after all previous traces in the list are handled.

 ```ts
 rclient.on(TraceType.SPEAK, (trace, context) => {		 // register a handler for only SpeakTraces